 A graduate teaching assistantship typically consists of a stipend and some reduction in tuition in return for a position as a teaching assistant.
 Masters and PhD students may both apply for graduate teaching assistantships.
 Teaching assistantships are offered by the computer science department as a whole, and not by individual professors.

-Students with Provisional status are not eligible for teaching assistantships.
+Students with provisional status are not eligible for teaching assistantships.

-Guidance for Getting an Teaching Assistantship
+Guidance for Getting a Teaching Assistantship

 Most of our GTA positions go to PhD students, but MS students are often offered positions as well.
 We seek students who have demonstrated a thorough knowledge of our curriculum.
 The most frequently successful way to do this is by outstanding performance in the core courses of the MS program.
 An undergraduate degree in Computer Science is also helpful.
 Other criteria are considered, including strong knowledge of specific subject matter for courses that need coverage at a particular time.